What is a Loan Estimate?

 The Loan Estimate tells you important details about the loan you have requested.
 The lender must provide you a Loan Estimate within three business days of receiving your application.

-The Loan Estimate is a new form that goes into effect on October 3, 2015.
+The Loan Estimate is a form that took effect on October 3, 2015.

 The form provides you with important information, including the estimated interest rate, monthly payment, and total closing costs for the loan.
 The Loan Estimate also gives you information about the estimated costs of taxes and insurance, and how the interest rate and payments may change in the future.
 In addition, the form indicates if the loan has special features that you will want to be aware of, like penalties for paying off the loan early (a prepayment penalty) or increases to the mortgage loan balance even if payments are made on time (negative amortization).
 If your loan has a negative amortization feature, it appears in the description of the loan product.